 Prevent Hot Car Deaths

-This year, 40 children have died of heatstroke because they were left or became trapped in a hot car.
+This year, more than 50 children have died of heatstroke because they were left or became trapped in a hot car.
 It’s important for everyone to understand that children are more vulnerable to heatstroke and that all hot car deaths are preventable.
 We — as parents, caregivers, and bystanders — play a role in helping to make sure another death doesn’t happen.

 Know the Facts

 - A child's body temperature rises three to five times faster than an adult's.
-When a child is left in a hot vehicle, that child's temperature can rise in a quick and deadly manner.
+When a child is left in a hot vehicle, that child's temperature can rise quickly — and they could die within minutes.

 - Heatstroke begins when the core body temperature reaches about 104 degrees.